jaythecree8tor/jaythecree8tor/README.md

 ### Discover Jordan's Journey 🚀

-- 🔭 With my current project, Mydemy, I'm revolutionizing online learning for students.
+- 🔭 Working on a project, Mydemy, revolutionizing online learning for students.
 Mydemy offers a comprehensive platform where students can dive into various aspects of coding, software development, and engineering.
 It provides an immersive and interactive learning experience tailored to the needs of aspiring developers.

 - 💪 I'm driven by a thirst for knowledge, seeking every opportunity to learn, connect with like-minded individuals, and exchange innovative ideas.
 I'm deeply passionate about fostering a vibrant learning community where students can acquire new skills and collaborate with fellow learners.